junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 <br>

 Cas appears in the middle of Bobby's living room.
-Bobby jumps, almost shot him with the gun by his hand.
-And Sam actually did, far across the room from the couch.
+Bobby jumps, almost shoots him with the gun by his hand.
+And Sam actually does, far across the room from the couch.
 The bullet pierces through his shoulder, flying out from the other side, sinking into the wall behind him.

 "Sam?!"
 Cas gasps in pain, staggering two steps back by the impact.
 Blood streaming down from the new wound.

 Bobby rushes to him.

 "Sorry, panicked."
-Sam says, slightly apologetically, stuffing the gun back into belt.
+Sam says, stuffing the gun back into belt.

 "You need to wear a bell next time."
 Bobby is in front of him now, eyeing the wound that is making his coat a mess.
 That actually pulls Cas's lip up a tiny little bit.

-He tells him, "Dean said that too."
+"Dean said that too."

-The bullet hole remains a hole under the man's close checkup glare.
+The bullet hole remains a hole under close checkup.
 Looking back into his eyes, Bobby's frowns deepen, "Why ain't it healed already?"

 Cas presses a palm on the shoulder, vainly trying to stop the burning and pungent sensation but it does nothing, blood seeping through his fingers.
 More exhausted than before, he starts to think it might be a bad idea to come here.
 "My grace, I'm drained."
 He has to admit.

 "You were in a fight?"
-Sam asks him.
+Sam asks.

 "Not just any fight."

 Cas tells them about the Purgatory, and Ajay, and Raphael, manages to leave out the parts with the Alpha and Crowley though.
 Bobby helps wrapping his shoulder and some obvious wounds on the legs in some bandage and he says thank you.

 "Wow."
-Sam blinks at the eventful afternoon.
+Sam blinks at his eventful afternoon.

 "I know."
-Cas looks down, sinking down on the chair by the diner table, resting the wounded arm on the armrest.
+Cas looks down, sinking into the chair by the diner table, resting the wounded arm on the armrest.

 "No, I mean, you actually went to Purgatory for Dean?"
 Sam looks amazed.
 "Not even I would think of something crazy like that, don't think anyone ever would."